-If the student is found guilty, all documents relating to the case will be placed on file in the office of the Dean of the College, where they will remain until the student’s file is after the student graduates.
+If the student is found guilty, all documents relating to the case will be placed on file in the office of the Dean of the College, where they will remain until the student’s file is destroyed after the student graduates.
 As long as the file exists, the student is not considered in good standing with respect to student conduct.
 If the student is found guilty of any further integrity violation, a more severe sanction will apply and may result in suspension from the university.
 Any violations recorded after a suspension semester will result in permanent expulsion from the university and the case will remain permanently on file with the institution.

 The individual merits of each case are weighed by the Academic Integrity Committee member attending to the case.
 Overall, the processes underscore the importance of integrity in the academic setting and are mindful of the role of education in the remediation process.